eminabrahamian/MLOps-Project/ReadMe.md

 ## 9. Academic Notes

-- Demonstrates best practices in modularity, testing, and reproducibility.
+- Demonstrates best practices in modularity, testing, and reproducibility using MLFlow and W&B.
-- All logic is config-driven for easy extension and experimentation.
+- All logic is config-driven and hydra-managed for easy extension and experimentation.
 - Suitable for both teaching and real-world MLOps scenarios.

 ---